-Political Science is one of the most sought after arts subjects and is concerned with the study of global politics, the function of different governments and states.
+Political Science is one of the most sought-after arts subjects and is concerned with the study of global politics and the function of different governments and states.
 If you are interested in learning about political ideologies, policy-making or diplomacy then you can go ahead and pursue political science.

 After you have obtained a BA degree in Political Science you can either continue your higher studies and pursue masters in the same field or you can start your professional career by finding a job.

-Yes, you can pursue masters in Arts if you are a Science graduate.
+Yes, you can pursue a master's in Arts if you are a Science graduate.
 However, it is advised that you check the specific eligibility at the time of applying.

-13) Do Art courses have scope in future?
+13. Do Arts courses have scope in future?

-Arts is one of the fastest-growing fields and it provides a wide range of job options to the students opting for Art courses like Advertising Companies, Art Companies, Theatre Production Product Designing, Publishing Houses, Magazines, Television, Graphic Arts, etc. Hence, arts discipline has a bright scope in the present times and will have even in the future too.
+Arts is one of the fastest-growing fields and it provides a wide range of job options to the students opting for courses under this discipline include Advertising Companies, Art Companies, Theatre Production Product Designing, Publishing Houses, Magazines, Television, Graphic Arts, etc. Hence, the arts courses have a good scope in the present times and will have even in the future too.

-Students opting for art courses are required to have creative and artistic skills, good drawing skills, eye for details, time management skills, visual imagination, observation, story-telling skills, etc
+Students opting for arts courses are required to have creative and artistic skills, good drawing skills, an eye for details, time management skills, visual imagination, observation, story-telling skills, etc